 Chipirones: small squid, usually prepared on the grill (a la plancha) or fried (frito).
 Wines to pair: Either a Brut Nature Cava or maybe a crisp and full bodied Albariño.
 Check out Bodegas Castro Martin’s wines.

 Croquetas de Bacalao: Some may argue that croquetas, with their crispy warm outside and creamy rich insides, are the perfect Spanish bite.
 They are commonly ordered by the individual unit as part of a tapas meal, and while you can get them in a variety of flavors from jamon to mushroom, the most common are those made of bacalao, the salt cod that is found everywhere in Spain.
-Wines to pair: Easy, go big, go red from Rioja.
+Wines to pair: Easy, go big, go with a red wine from Rioja.
 Look into Dinastia Vivanco’s Crianza.

 Pulpo a la Gallega/a la Feira: Thin slices of octopus are stewed until tender and then sometimes charred until their edges are crisp.
 Drizzled in olive oil and sprinkled with Pimentón de la Vera (a Spanish-style paprika), this dish is made of three simple ingredients that simply sing.
 Wines to Pair: Find a fresh, minerally blend from Rias Baixas, such as a Santiago Ruiz o Rosal.